 A FRSM should be worn on entering the home.
 On arrival, assess the activities and tasks to be undertaken.
-Physical distancing should be maintained as per section 7.15 and PPE should be worn in line with table 2.
+If possible, they should be performed in such a way that 2 metre physical distancing is maintained.
+Where 2 metre physical distancing cannot be maintained, PPE should be worn in line with table 2.
 Donning and doffing of PPE for care at home is covered in section 7.5.4.